grrr-amsterdam/garp_scaffold/README.md

 **Note**
 If your icons are not changing color, it is most likely because there are inline `fill` attributes on your SVG.
-Open up the SVG in your text editor and remove all `fill` attributes to make the it colorable through CSS.
+Open up the SVG in your text editor and remove all `fill` attributes to make it colorable through CSS.

 ## Preloading webfonts